jperod/RNN_Scandinavian_Text_Classifier/README.md

 (running train_rnn.py will automatically create a save checkpoint directory in /saves if --ckp is used then --ckp_dir will be used to load model.
 To train model from 0, it is recommended to backup the saved model and delete 'save_hn_XXX_lr_XXXX' file so that a new one can be generated.)

+Example of the output during training:
 ```
 until finished
 ```

-End with an example of getting some data out of the system or using it for a little demo

 ## REST API